Issues connecting to SDE Geodatabase (Oracle)

 Please ensure the connection parameters are correct (server=`bpesri', instance=`sde:oracle11g:bpesri', user=`support', password=`***', database=`', version=`SDE.DEFAULT')

-Another possible cause is related to the syntax in the tnsnames.ora file.
-For example a syntax issue in an earlier tnsname entry that causes later tnsnames to be ignored in the tnsnames.ora file.
-Move the the entry you are working with to the top of the file and you may find it starts working... this would indicate an issue with another tns entry in the file.
+Another possible cause is the syntax in the tnsnames file.ora file.
+For example, a syntax issue in an earlier tnsname entry causes later tnsnames to be ignored in the tnsnames.ora file.
+Move the entry you are working with to the top of the file, and you may find it starts working...
+This would indicate an issue with another TNS entry in the file.

-The solution to all of these errors is to confirm the TNSNames.ora file in use on the FME Server system is the same or contains the same entries as what is on your local FME Desktop system where the workspace runs properly.
+The solution to all of these errors is to confirm that the TNSNames.ora file in use on the FME Flow system matches or contains the same entries as the one on your local FME Form system, where the workspace runs properly.